 E.J.G.
-Jansen holds, as of the date of this Prospectus, no additional positions which relate to the Fund.
+Jansen and P.D.
+Hendriks hold, as of the date of this Prospectus, no additional positions which relate to the Fund.

 6.1.1 Remuneration policy

 All legal entities that are 100% owned by Van Lanschot Kempen, including the Management Company, are covered by the remuneration policy of Van Lanschot Kempen, provided that some specific additional conditions apply to the Management Company.
 These conditions are described in the remuneration policy and focus on the activities of the Management Company and the remuneration rules that apply to those activities.